Skip to main content

 Ink and Toner Cartridges

-The most sustainable practice for recycling empty ink and toner cartridge is to return them to the company from which they were purchased either on campus or off campus.
+The most sustainable practice for recycling empty ink and toner cartridges is to return them to the company from which they were purchased, either on or off-campus.

 On Campus